Insaf01/proposal/propsals/proposal-draft.md

-# Decred Arabia Communications and Content Creation Proposal
+# Decred Arabia Communications and Content Creation

 ## What?